 You must not vandalise or graffiti on any equipment or materials.
 You must not write on the examination desk or on your examination card.
 You will be expected to pay for any damage and this might be reported to the examination board.
 You should not doodle on your examination papers.

 If you have finished your paper then use the time to check through your answers.
-You are free to rest your head on your arms on your desk.

 If you need help

 If you need help at any time during the examination you should put your hand up and invigilator will come to speak with you.
 Please remember that invigilators cannot help you with questions and answers (such as reading a word to you or suggesting which questions you answer etc).